 In the beginning of the course you will use printed images from different parts of the World and from different timing.
 The aim is that you should get an opinion about the information quality to expect from different types of images.
 The image material consists of black and white, colour and infra-red images.
 You will learn to select the appropriate image type for a given task.

-Today image handling is most often done by computers.
-One reason is that it makes combination of images with other data sources such as maps easier.
-During the course you will work with digital image and map data from different origin.
+Today image handling is most often done by computers which makes the combination of images with other data sources such as maps easier.
+During the course you will work with digital image and map data from different origins.
 You will also learn to use computers classify different objects on aerial photographs and satellite images.
 The course contains several Projects that are based on group work.
 One of the projects in the later part of the course is set as a realistic assignment where you together with your class mates plan, perform and report a larger project.
-This project includes a couple of days of field work in eastern parts of south Sweden.
+This project includes a couple of days of field work in the eastern parts of south Sweden.

 General and 60 ECTS natural sciences

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 23 March 2022 - 5 June 2022